D-Roberts/icd-gen/README.md

 https://github.com/dtsip/in-context-learning/tree/main/src
 https://github.com/smarter-vlm/smarter/blob/main/main_reasoner.py

-Start Comet tracking (like wandb, used in industry): https://www.comet.com/ai-daor/icd-gen/view/new/panels
+Start Comet tracking (Comet is like wandb; used in industry): https://www.comet.com/ai-daor/icd-gen/view/new/panels

-To be able to create personal experiments, a Comet API Key must be created and placed in the smarter/.comet_token file and a Comet account username must be written to smarter/.comet_workspace (from your CometML account), replacing the public one.
+To be able to create personal experiments, a Comet API Key must be created and placed in the icd-gen/src/.comet_token file and a Comet account username must be written to icd-gen/src/.comet_workspace, replacing the credentials I made public in this repo.